Skip to content

 Animal Welfare

-Black and white cows crowded in a muddy feedlot, Central valley, California
+Cattle crowded in a muddy feedlot, Central valley, California

 To the Vegan community, these arguments are sufficient in themselves to justify the cessation of animal-based agriculture.
-In the Sustain event, the vegan standpoint I heard was that the environmental reasons only serve to further validate this position.
+During the Sustain event, the vegan standpoint I heard was that the environmental reasons only serve to further validate this position.

 Other Arguments